-Student attendance 2013 2014 2015 The overall attendance rate for the students at this school (shown as a percentage).
-93% 85% 92% The attendance rate for Indigenous students at this school (shown as a percentage).
-91% DW
+STUDENT ATTENDANCE 2016 Description 2014 2015 2016 The overall attendance rate for the students at this school (shown as a percentage).
+85% 92% 91% The attendance rate for Indigenous students at this school (shown as a percentage).
+DW

 The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.